lupelius/React-Node-File-Uploads/README.md

 ---
 ## Other notes
-// Anything else you want to mention
-Tough exercise, well thought out, did get me to sweat nicely.
-Biggest issue was not using redux
+Biggest issue was not using redux.